cessda/cessda.cdc.skg-if.api/README.rst

 Usage
 -----

-To run the CESSDA SKG-IF API, you can use the following command:
+To run the CDC SKG-IF API, you can use the following command:

 .. code-block:: bash

-   uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
+   uvicorn cessda_skgif_api.main:app --reload --host 0.0.0.0 --port 8000

 Dependencies & requirements